 Boliou Memorial Hall is home to the Department of Art and Art History.
-Finished in 1949, the building is a paradigm of modern architectural style.
+Completed in 1949, the building is one of the earliest examples of Mid-Century Modernism in Minnesota.
 Its glass and stone walls were designed as flat screens bounding the interior space of the building.
 In 1995, Boliou underwent an extensive renovation and expansion, yet maintained the architectural integrity of the original design.
-It is today a facility with fully up-to-date, well-equipped studios, classrooms, woodshop, auditorium, and Visual Resources Library.
-The renovation also made important improvements in safety and organization.
+It is today a facility with fully up-to-date, well-equipped studios, classrooms, woodshop, auditorium, and Visual Resources Collection.

 In-Session Boliou Hours: